ParadigmHyperloop/hyperloop/README.md

 See the [LICENSE](LICENSE) for full licensing details.

 In summary, (you still need to read the whole thing), this code is for OpenLoop and OpenLoop only.
 It is shared with the world for the benefit of observers and potential developers.
-If you wish to utilize this code in any way, you must contact us first and recieve writen permission to utilize the source for the purpose you require.
+If you wish to utilize this code in any way, you must contact us first and receive written permission to utilize the source for the purpose you require.

-Lastly, DON'T trust this code to work for your hyperloop pod, or your project.
+Lastly, DON'T trust this code to work for your HyperLoop pod, or your project.
-This code is only being verified and tested on the OpenLoop plaform.
+This code is only being verified and tested on the OpenLoop platform.